Free Tools to Delete Locked / Undeletable / Busy / Currently-Used Files

 OpenedFilesViewer lets you see a list of files that are currently opened on your system as well as the process that is currently holding the file open.
 You can also close the handle of the file from within the program (although of course that may destabilise your system).
 This program works under Windows 2000, XP, and 2003.
 It also works on the 32 bit version of Windows 7, Vista, and 2008.

-Unlocker uses a variety of methods to delete the persistent or locked files, including attempting to close the handle, killing the process holding the file open, unloading the DLL that may have open the file handle, scheduling the file to be deleted on the next reboot, etc. It integrates with Windows Explorer and can be accessed simply with a right click on the filename within Explorer.
+Unlocker uses a variety of methods to delete the persistent or locked files, including attempting to close the handle, killing the process holding the file open, unloading the DLL that may have open the file handle, scheduling the file to be deleted on the next reboot, etc. This Windows program integrates with Windows Explorer and can be accessed simply with a right click on the filename within Explorer.
 A command line interface is also available.
-The program works under Windows 2000, XP and 2003.
+WARNING: according to a user report, the installer for this program uses something called "OpenCandy", an advertisement-supported software installer, which will offer to install unrelated software on your system.
+Be sure to read what the installer says and uncheck whatever boxes you don't want, click Cancel or Skip (or whatever it's called) when necessary, rather than simply clicking "Next" blindly.

 If you have ever received a message from Windows like "Cannot delete (filename).
 There has been a sharing violation.
 The source or destination file may be in use" when you tried to delete, move or rename a file, then this program may be helpful.
 It integrates with the Windows shell, and provides you a right click context menu that when used, identifies the processes (running programs) that have locked that file, preventing it from being deleted, moved or renamed.